srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 ### 🔧 **Template Customization**

-For deployments using custom domains, organization names, or multi-geography requirements, first review the [📋 Parameterization Guide](./PARAMETERIZATION_GUIDE.md) for template customization options.
+For deployments using custom domains, organization names, or multi-geography requirements, first review the <a href="./PARAMETERIZATION_GUIDE.md" target="_blank" rel="noopener" title="Opens in a new tab">📋 Parameterization Guide</a>&nbsp;<sup>↗</sup> for template customization options.

 ### 🌐 Domain naming (test vs. production)